sezanzeb/input-remapper/readme/usage.md

 ## Key Names

 Check the autocompletion of the GUI for possible values.
-You can also obtain a complete list of possiblities using `key-mapper-control --key-names`.
+You can also obtain a complete list of possiblities using `key-mapper-control --symbol-names`.
 Examples:

 - Alphanumeric `a` to `z` and `0` to `9`